-You are an entrepreneur or freelancer that travels for business a lot.
+You are an entrepreneur or freelancer who travels for business a lot.
 If you are freelancing or consulting, that normally means you are responsible for all of your own insurance – even on business travel.
 Allianz has a special business traveler annual plan worth looking at further.

 Learn more about the Allianz annual travel insurance plans here :

 I have been buying Allianz travel insurance now for the past 2 years, but every time I still read through the fine print details and call and ask questions.
 I’ve never had to make a claim, but their customer service agents have been very helpful in answering my questions.
-In addition, they have a great Travel Smart phone app that I use all the time when traveling for medical questions and needs!
+In addition, they have a great Travel Smartphone app that I use all the time when traveling for medical questions and needs!

 This post is sponsored by Allianz Global Assistance (AGA Service Company) and I have received financial compensation.